m-wojnar/reinforced-lib/docs/source/extensions.rst

            ext_type=IEEE_802_11_ax
        )

-   We can also overwrite all of only part of default values provided by the extension:
+   We can also overwrite all or only part of default values provided by the extension:

    .. code-block:: python